Kwik-PDU (Pattern Display Unit)

 By superimposing a drill pattern onto the rock face with a press of a button

-The first production batch underwent severe shock, vibration, temperature, humidity, water and salt spray testing and all passed with flying colours.
+The first production batch successfully underwent rigorous testing, including shock, vibration, temperature, humidity, water, and salt spray conditions – demonstrating its durability in demanding underground environments.

 DRILL PATTERN (Gradicule) (Patent No 2016/08591)

-Since no physical marking of the rock is required, a time saving of up to 45 minutes is gained, which allows for improved underground activity management and supervision.
+As no physical marking of the rock face is required, time saving of up to 45 minutes can be achieved, allowing for more efficient underground activity, management and supervision.

 The lightening system uses 1 x AAA rechargeable battery.
-At a drilling distance of 9m (from cab to rock face) will cover a rock face area of 6m high by 6m wide when using a single pattern.
+At a drilling distance of 9m from the cab to the rock face, the single pattern will cover an area of 6m high by 6m wide.